Squizzy/anagramarama-cs/README.md

 # How to use
 - should work in Windows, (Linux and MacOS not tested yet)
 - Grab the source code and Dotnet (8.0+) and compile.
 Place the i18n (dictionary(ies), images, and config.ini (if present)), as well as the sounds in the appropriate location.
+- place for the i18n and sounds is set to System.Environment.SpecialFolder.ApplicationData.
+Check where this goes for your os [here](https://jimrich.sk/environment-specialfolder-on-windows-linux-and-os-x/)

 # What this is